Implementing the Baby Friendly standards in universities

 - Students’ confidence in supporting mothers increases as does their employability, as Trusts recognise the benefit of engaging staff who do not need further infant feeding training.

 To start your university’s journey to accreditation, see our dedicated universities resources section for full details on preparing and applying to go Baby Friendly.
+You may also want to start thinking about attending Baby Friendly training.

 It's a good marketing tool – something you can show off about to prospective students and to the Trusts.
 It also leads to greater employability for students ...
 It's helped increase the profile of breastfeeding across the university.